SidRoberts/centum/docs/components/router/form-requests.md

 Within a Controller, you can use a Form to populate it with data from the Request object.
 If the data is not valid, a Form can throw an exception to prevent any further code execution.
 Exceptions in a Form can be caught with an [exception handler](exception-handlers.md).
+This lets you return helpful error messages back to the user without manually writing repetitive validation logic.

 As described in the Form, `$username` will be lowercase and trimmed: